SliTaz-official/cookutils/doc/receipts-v2.md

   * use the `copy()` function or other methods to copy specified files from
     $install to $fs.
-  * define the DEPENDS variable for specified package; you may omit this definition, then it will mean the following:
+  * define the DEPENDS variable for specified packages; you may omit this definition, then it will mean the following:
     * for the *main package*: it doesn't depend on any package;
-    * for the *split packages*: it depends exclusively on *main package*.
+    * for the *split packages*: it depends exclusively on a *main package*.
-    Note, receipt is the shell script with all its restrictions: there's no difference if you define empty DEPENDS variable or not define it at all.
+    Note, a receipt is the shell script with all its restrictions: there's no difference if you define an empty DEPENDS variable or do not define it at all.
-    Here's the small trick: if you really want to define empty dependency, put single space between the quotes: `DEPENDS=" "`.
+    Here's the small trick: if you really want to define empty dependencies, put single spaces between the quotes: `DEPENDS=" "`.
   * define the two-in-one CAT variable for *split packages*.
 Variable format:

     ```bash
     CAT="category|addition"
     ```

-    Where `category` is just the choosed category for the specified *split package*.
-And `addition` you will find in the brackets at the end of short description of the specified *split package*.
+    Where `category` is just the chosen category for the specified *split package*.
+And `addition` you will find in the brackets at the end of a short description of the specified *split package*.
 You may omit this definition for the "dev" packages.
 In this case it will be implicitly defined as: